Julgodis/Cupcake-Compiler/README.md

   -m --module <file>     Include module
 ```

+Cupcake, as JAI, does not generate machine code (yet).
+There are two way to execute your code, run the code in the compiler itself  through bytecode (#run) or compile/convert your JAI code to C++ code.
+Currently a C++ file will always be generate and there is no way to turn it off.
+Output folder for the C++ file is in `%EXECUTABLE_PATH%/output/output.cpp`, the folder can be changed by using the compiler introspection feature.

 # Documentation #

 The release includes a few examples, but there is no other documentation available to Cupcake.
 The game example is the invaders game Jonathan Blow showed in the first few demos.
 To test the examples just type this in to the console.